 We didn’t want to pay a fortune for a hotel since we didn’t plan on spending a ton of time at the resort, but we wanted to enjoy the perks that make staying on Disney property worthwhile (more on that here).
-We chose a Preferred Room as we had heard that some of the buildings were a decent walk from the main lobby, which is home to the food court and the transportation area.
-Since we were there for the half marathon, we paid the extra $10 or $20 per night for a room that required less walking.
+We chose a Preferred Room as we had heard that some of the buildings were a decent walk from the main lobby, which is home to the food court and the bus transportation area.

 Let’s talk about the check-in and arrival experience.

 We had a late flight that didn’t bring us into Orlando International Airport until around 11pm.
 We arrived at Pop Century just after midnight.

 Pop Century Lobby and Check-In

 We didn’t complete the online check-in process, so we headed for the front desk after walking in the lobby.
 As the doors to the lobby opened, we were met with one of the best smells in all of Walt Disney World.
 The smell of the Pop Century lobby is difficult to explain and describe.
 It just smells good.
-It’s apparently some kind of mix of cotton candy and kettle corn, but we’re not positive that’s accurate.
+It’s apparently some kind of mix of cotton candy and kettle corn, but we’re not positive.

 The lobby is enormous and is full of all sorts of items from the various decades, from Beatles albums to ’90s computers.
 It’s obvious that it’s ready to accommodate a huge number of people during peak check-in times.
 Thankfully, it turns out not too many families want to check in past midnight.